-- For more information about connecting the electrical wiring to the unit, see: - ["9.2 Connections to the outdoor unit"](#) [▶ 111] - ["9.3 Connections to the indoor unit"](#) [▶ 115] - The underfloor heating or radiators are connected as follows: - Warm water → Indoor unit - Cold water → Outdoor unit - The room temperature is controlled by the wireless external room thermostat (optional equipment EKRTB).
+- For more information about connecting the electrical wiring to the unit, see: - "9.2 Connections to the outdoor unit" [▶ 109] - "9.3 Connections to the indoor unit" [▶ 113] - The underfloor heating or radiators are directly connected to the indoor unit. - The room temperature is controlled by the wireless external room thermostat (optional equipment EKRTRB).

-Setting Value Unit temperature control: ▪ #: [1.12]▪ Field setting code: 041 1 (External room thermostat): Unit operation is decided by the external thermostat.
-Number of water temperature zones: ▪ #: [3.6]▪ Field setting code: 155 0 (Additional zone): Main zone only no additional zone External room thermostat for the main zone: ▪ #: [1.13]▪ Field setting code: 042 1 (1 contact): When the used external room thermostat or heat pump convector can only send a thermo ON/OFF condition.
+Setting Value Unit temperature control: ▪ #: [1.12] ▪ Field setting code: 041 1 (External room thermostat): Unit operation is decided by the external thermostat.
+Number of water temperature zones: ▪ #: [3.6] ▪ Field setting code: 155 0 (Additional zone): Main zone only no additional zone External room thermostat for the main zone: ▪ #: [1.13] ▪ Field setting code: 042 1 (1 contact): When the used external room thermostat or heat pump convector can only send a thermo ON/OFF condition.
 No separation between heating or cooling demand.
-Safety thermostat: ▪ #: [13] 9 (Safety thermostat unit): This is a Field IO connection were you can choose which terminal and pins you want to use (see " "9.3.12 To connect the safety thermostat" [▶ 132]).
-Field setting code: Depends which terminal you choose (see " "18 Field settings table" [▶ 248] for more information).
+Safety thermostat: ▪ #: [13] Field setting code: Depends which terminal you choose (see "18 Field settings table" [▶ 243] for more information).
+9 (Safety thermostat unit): This is a Field IO connection where you can choose which terminal and pins you want to use (see "9.3.13 To connect the safety thermostat" [▶ 130]).